As businesses evolve, traditional HR practices are falling behind.

 Better time management

-By automating tedious processes like tracking teams' performance, analysing metrics, and more, talent ops professionals have a better grasp on their work day.
-This means that they have more time to focus on the challenges like building employee culture, establishing good rapport with internal teams, alloting time to employe branding, and more.
+This means they have more time to focus on challenges like building employee culture, establishing good rapport with internal teams, allocating time to employee branding, and more.

 When to invest in talent ops?

-It’s not a question of if you’ll need talent ops, but when.
-As your company matures — as it grows in size and you expand faster in headcount — the need for someone to focus on keeping the engine running by owning the recruitment stack sanity and stakeholder management.
+As your company matures — as it grows in size and you expand faster in headcount — there is a need for someone to focus on keeping the engine running by owning the recruitment stack sanity and stakeholder management.

 Based on the size and maturity of the talent org in your company, the talent ops function can exist in one of the following forms: